i-MaTh/learn-dl/TinyNet/README.md

 # tinynet
-Implementations of CNNs, RNNs in deep learning.
+Implementations of CNNs, RNNs in deep learning from scratch.